iotdesignshop/Feetech-tuna/README.md

 or to render it unusable if you set these registers incorrectly.
 Consult the Feetech factory documentation for your servos before using the tool!_

+## Call for Conributors

+This tool is provided with a very basic text-based interface for simplicity.
+It would be fantastic to see these functions switched over to a GUI-based tool at some point along with many other usability improvements.
+We welcome contributions to the repo and will consider all
+PR's.

 ## Installation

 ### Python Virtual Environment